 Learn more about new construction services

 Commercial Refrigeration Efficiency

 Successful energy conservation requires thoughtful policies, excellent customer service, and high-quality work by a well-trained workforce.
-We are proud to be part of the vast CIP network that delivers programs tailored to Minnesota’s many and diverse communities.
+We are proud to be part of the vast CIP network that delivers programs tailored to Minnesota’s diverse communities.
 CIP drives our mission to strengthen the economy while improving the environment.